dwavesystems/dwave-ocean-sdk/docs/examples/scheduling.rst

 * Constraint 3: Outside business hours, meetings must be teleconferenced.
 * Constraint 4: Outside business hours, meetings must not exceed 30 minutes.

-Solving such a CSP means finding meetings that meet all the constraints.
+Solving such a CSP means finding arrangements of meetings that meet all the constraints.

 The purpose of this example is to help a new user to formulate a constraint satisfaction problem using Ocean tools and solve it on a D-Wave quantum computer.